Sensitivities of Black Hole Images from GRMHD Simulations: Validation of Jipole with GRMHD Simulations

 We now turn to the derivative with respect to the observer inclination, which should differ from the previous one, as photon trajectories are now modified.
 Figure~\ref{fig:AD_FD_th_comparison} presents $dI/d\theta_{\rm{o}}$ for each pixel computed via AD and FD (panels a and b), as well as their relative difference (panel c), using the same parameters as above.
 We find good overall agreement between the two methods, with a NMSE of $\sim 0.3$.
 In panel (c), the regions with higher relative error trace the locations where $dI/d\theta_{\rm{o}}$ changes sign, which naturally amplifies fractional differences.

 As discussed in \citet{NaetheMotta_2025_jipole}, the FD method evaluates the intensity at two nearby $\theta_{\rm{o}}$ values, which requires integrating along two distinct geodesic trajectories.
 This perturbation changes the null geodesics connecting the observer to the emitting plasma, causing the rays to sample different regions of the accretion flow, which will also yield different interpolated values.
 In contrast, AD propagates differential information along a \emph{single} geodesic trajectory.
 Consequently, the two methods probe slightly different physical configurations, and localized discrepancies can arise, particularly in regions where geodesics are highly sensitive to initial conditions, i.e., around the photon ring.
+We stress that this difference is not solely due to the finite-difference step size $\epsilon$ or machine truncation error, but also reflects the fundamentally different way in which FD and AD sample the underlying geodesic and plasma configurations for the calculations of $dI/d\theta_o$.

+Lastly, in this work, we restrict the validation to Stokes $I$ only, rather than the full Stokes vector $(I, Q, U, V)$.
+This choice is primarily motivated by methodological simplicity, as this study represents, to our knowledge, the first application of automatic differentiation to image-space sensitivities in GRMHD radiative transfer.
+At this stage, our goal is to establish the stability and usefulness of the resulting gradients for parameter exploration in the simplest possible setting.
+In addition, extending the framework to polarized radiative transfer would substantially increase computational cost, since derivatives of all Stokes components must be propagated simultaneously.
+Having validated the approach in this reduced case, extending it to full polarization is a natural next step.